 GIS is the abbreviation for geographic information system.
 You may use GIS on first reference but should use the full term somewhere high in the story.
 GIS may be used on flyers and pamphlets as a space-saving device, assuming that it is understandable in context.

-Internet is capitalized in all uses.
-By association, so is Net when it refers to the Internet.
+The word internet is lowercase in all uses, except at the start of a sentence.
+By association, net also is lowercase when it refers to the internet.

 Do not capitalize, except for English and those that include a language or region, such as Asian studies.